-Apprenticeships for Business
+Apprenticeships for business

 An apprenticeship combines academic study at university with on-the-job training in the workplace.
 Apprenticeships are a great way to attract and retain talent for your business, boost productivity and up-skill your workforce.

-The Apprenticeship Services Unit at the University of Salford are here to support you throughout your apprenticeship journey.
+The Centre for Apprenticeships, Skills and Employability (CASE) at the University of Salford are here to support you throughout your apprenticeship journey.
 From admissions and onboarding to ongoing support throughout the apprenticeship, we are here to make the process as smooth as possible.
 We can even help you to advertise your vacancies if you are looking to recruit new staff.
-We’re a small team but we are all passionate about what we do and committed to ensuring both you, the employer and the apprentice themselves have the best possible experience.
-To find out more about our apprenticeship programmes, download our employer guide.
+We’re a small team, but we are all passionate about what we do and committed to ensuring both you, the employer and the apprentice themselves have the best possible experience.

-To find out more about working with us, email apprenticeships@salford.ac.uk, call +44 (0)161 295 3063 or fill out the contact us form.
+To find out more about working with us, email apprenticeships@salford.ac.uk, or fill out the contact us form.

 Educate North Apprenticeship Award Winners